This story was originally published and last updated .

 Avatar toolbar button in Chrome provides easy access to your Google account.

-- Having trouble hearing what people are saying on your screen?
-Live Caption brings Android's machine learning feature to Chrome so you can read dialog without cranking your volume all the way up.
+- Live Caption brings Android's machine learning feature to Chrome so you can read dialog without cranking your volume up.
 Enable this Chrome flag to try out Live Caption on your device.

-Live Caption automatically captures and displays speech from audio content.
+Live Caption automatically captures and displays speech from the audio content.

 Improve scrolling in Chrome

 Does scrolling feel rough when browsing through webpages using Chrome?
-Thanks to the developers of Microsoft Edge, the scrolling experience will be much smoother with these flags enabled.
+Thanks to Microsoft Edge developers, the scrolling experience will be much smoother with these flags enabled.